 Martin Luther King, Jr. said "history cannot ignore W.E.B.
 Dubois."
 Dubois was a leading 20th century writer and scholar who laid the intellectual foundations of African American literature and civil rights movement.

-Carter Woodson thought the contributions of African Americans were "overlooked, ignored, and even suppressed by the writers of history textbooks and the teachers who used them."
+(3) Let's return to the Carter Woodson quote: Woodson thought the contributions of African Americans were "overlooked, ignored, and even suppressed by the writers of history textbooks and the teachers who used them."

-- How does this relate to the story of Katherine Johnson, and the title of the movie about her, Hidden Figures?
+- How does Woodson's quote relate to the story of Katherine Johnson, and the title of the movie about her, Hidden Figures?

 Martin Luther King, Jr. said "history cannot ignore W.E.B.
 Dubois."
 Based on your reading of the story, what do you think King meant by his statement?
 Why is what he said true or not true?